The Book of Lost Souls

-The Book of Lost Souls was an American dark fantasy comic book series by J. Michael Straczynski with art by Colleen Doran and published under the Icon Comics imprint, owned by Marvel Comics.
+The Book of Lost Souls is an American dark fantasy comic book series by J. Michael Straczynski with art by Colleen Doran and published under the Icon Comics imprint, owned by Marvel Comics.

 The comic follows Jonathan, a man who lived over a century ago who was transported to the 21st century during an attempted suicide.
 His new life involves supernatural mysteries and enigmatic characters such as a talking cat named Mystery and the Dark Man, whose plans for Jonathan are unclear.
 Jonathan is given the power to "save" the Lost, those individuals who have lost all hope in their lives.

 The Dark Man may be God or the Devil, and it is, as yet, unclear which one he may be.
 An individual the Dark Man wants saved may be working for either, depending on anyone's point of view.

 Story arcs

 Introductions All Around

-Issue One: Jonathan meets Mystery and the Dark Man.
+Issue one: Jonathan meets Mystery and the Dark Man.
 Before jumping off a bridge a man gives him a book, the first three lines are:

 Jonathan writes his name and "All love is unrequited.
 Haven't you heard?".
 Mystery tells him to leave the last line blank for now.
 Jonathan and Mystery start looking for "The lost".